 4.2.1 Personal data must be collected for specified, explicit and legitimate purposes and not further processed in a way incompatible with those purposes.
 Further processing of personal data for archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes shall not be considered incompatible with the original processing purposes.
-However, conditions in GDPR Article 89(1) (which sets out safeguards and derogation's in relation to processing for such purposes) must be met.
+However, conditions in UK GDPR Article 89(1) (which sets out safeguards and derogation's in relation to processing for such purposes) must be met.

 4.3.1 Personal data must be adequate, relevant and limited to those which are necessary in relation to the purposes for which they are processed.

 4.4.1 Personal data must be accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.

 4.5 Storage Limitation

 4.5.1 Personal data must be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.
 Personal data may be stored for longer periods insofar as the data will be processed solely for archiving purposes in the public interest, financial, regulatory, scientific and historical research purposes or statistical purposes in accordance with Article 89(1) and subject to implementation of.

 4.6.1 Personal data shall be processed in accordance with the rights of data subjects and include,

 the right of access to a copy of the information comprised in their Personal Data;